pes-t/HK-anypercent-stratdump/VS.md

 </details>

 <details><summary>2 rooms past arena</summary>

    \
    <img src="https://github.com/pes-t/HK-anypercent-stratdump/blob/main/images/vs/postPapa_noLagReduc.webp" width="384" height="216"/>
    <img src="https://github.com/pes-t/HK-anypercent-stratdump/blob/main/images/vs/postPapa_lagReduc.webp" width="384" height="216"/>
-   \

    This strat involves manipulating the position of a fly so it doesn't kill itself on a goam and cause the game to lag.
 Do a full jump over the first goam and as high a jump as possible (without bonking on the wall) over the 2nd goam.
-This saves ~0.1 seconds

 </details>
 <details><summary>Statue Pogo</summary>

    \
    <img src="https://github.com/pes-t/HK-anypercent-stratdump/blob/main/images/vs/statuePogo.webp" width="384" height="216"/>
    <img src="https://github.com/pes-t/HK-anypercent-stratdump/blob/main/images/vs/tiktikPogo.webp" width="384" height="216"/>

-   \
    The bottleneck for statue pogo is moreso in the vertical position of the knight, and less about the horizontal position.
 Once you clear the platform, you'll need to pause for a bit to let the knight get high enough to land on the platform.

    The tiktik pogo is included for completeness, but doesn't save time over a well executed statue pogo.
 It is also way harder, but it looks kinda cool so be warned.
 </details>
 <details><summary>False Knight</summary>

   \
   <img src="https://github.com/pes-t/HK-anypercent-stratdump/blob/main/images/vs/fk_noJump.webp" width="384" height="216"/>
   <img src="https://github.com/pes-t/HK-anypercent-stratdump/blob/main/images/vs/fk_axJump.webp" width="384" height="216"/>
-  \

-  Pre-jumping while breaking the FK shortcut allows you to start moving towards the drop a bit sooner than not jumping.
+  Pre-jumping while breaking the FK shortcut allows you to start moving towards the main drop a bit sooner than not jumping.
 </details>